| 1 | 2 | 3 | 4 | 5 | 6 | 7 | 8 | 9 | 10 | Next | |

 Peter Kun Frary

-Variation refers to a technique where musical material is repeated in altered form.
+Variation is a technique where musical material is repeated in altered form.
 Changes may involve harmony, melody, counterpoint, rhythm, timbre, dynamics or any combination of the before mentioned.
 Forms based on variation such as ground bass and theme and variation evolved from improvisation and can be traced back to the Renaissance.

 Bullfight in Divided Ring | Francisco de Goya (1746–1828) | Metropolitan Museum of Art